lucasvr/hdf5-udf/README.md

 UDFs written in Lua are processed by the LuaJIT interpreter.
 The output bytecode is saved into HDF5 and interpreted by LuaJIT's just-in-time compiler when the dataset is read by the application.

+## CUDA backend

+The CUDA backend allows code written in CUDA to be compiled with NVIDIA's `nvcc`.
+Just like with the C++ backend, the resulting shared library is compressed and saved into HDF5.

 # User-Defined Functions API